bootlicker/blog-site/content/posts/sorting-through-project-ideas.md

 draft: false
 ---

-I am setting all my Sega Megadrive collection, all my unused Xbox One games, and all my unused N64 games.
+I am selling all my Sega Megadrive collection, all my unused Xbox One games, and all my unused N64 games.
 I am hoping to make about AUD$1200 from the sale.
 Since I don't get a lot of opportunities for doing discretionary spending, I always end up changing my mind about what I want to do with sums of money like this.

 So in this blog post, I will list the ideas I have for using this money.